 #3 Avoid extreme temperature variations.
 Mechanical movement do not like them.
 You’ll know that next time you jump into a jaccuzzi or enjoy a hammam.

 #4 Avoid magnetic fields.
 Magnetic fields can disturb the accuracy of your watch or even stop it from ticking.
 You think that your watch’s accuracy should be checked ?
-Find out on Toolwatch.io or read our article on the effect of magnetism on mechanical watches.
+Find out by reading our article on the effect of magnetism on mechanical watches.

-PRO TIP : Having a great watch demagnetizer to safely and quickly demagnetize your watch’s movement will make your watch proud its owner!
+PRO TIP: Having a great watch demagnetizer to safely and quickly demagnetize your watch’s movement will make your watch proud of its owner!

-#5 Keep your watch away of any severe chock.
-Most recent watches have anti chock movement to a certain extent.
-However, if you’re doing any intense activity such as golf or tennis, you might want to take out your watch from your wrist.
+#5 Keep your watch away from any severe shock.
+Most recent watches have anti shock movements up to a certain extent.
+However, if you are doing any intense activity such as golf or tennis, you might want to take out your watch from your wrist.

 #6 Do not manipulate the crown or any push-buttons in the water.
 That’s just a bad idea.